 Meet Kawishiwi Field Laboratory

 The Kawishiwi Field Laboratory (K-Lab) is situated adjacent to the South Kawishiwi River just 13 miles south of Ely, MN on Highway 1.
-It has water access to the Boundary Waters Canoe Area Wilderness, tall white pines, and 12 structures that are eligible for inclusion as a Historic District on the National Register of Historic Places.
+It has water access to the Boundary Waters Canoe Area Wilderness, tall white pines, and 12 standing buildings and structures including seven buildings built by the Civilian Conservation Corps and the oldest remaining building on the Superior National Forest.

 The historical significance of the buildings relates to the quality and workmanship of their construction, and the representation of various styles of log and framed construction characteristic of an historical era.
 Seven of the historic structures are Rustic/Adirondack Style log cabins built in 1934 and 1935 by the Civilian Conservation Corps.
 The Field Lab also includes a stand-alone underground concrete cellar poured by the CCC at the site, and a balloon framed residence built in 1931 with funds from Herbert Hoover’s Public Works Administration.